YethinMannem/mips-yethin-pavan/readme cache.md

   2. else
-    apply lru policy to know which block to be changed check whether same address block is there in level1 if there change its lru dirty and data element values
+    apply lru policy to know which block to be changed check whether same address block is there in level1 if there change its lru dirty and data element values and the check it in the level1 same process
+2. if there is no empty space in level1 apply lru policy to replace and again same process as above to check 2 cases

+hit rate = no of hits/no of lwsw instructions